pchicociv/inventory-example/README.md

 docker run -d --hostname my-rabbit --name inventory-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management
 ```
 Then in web.config, appSettings, change UseLocalRabbit to true.
 Depending on the OS connection to the guest system may vary.
-In Linux we can use localhost directly, but in Windows
+In Linux, we can use localhost directly, but in Windows,
 a virtual adapter is created and we need to use its IP.
 The IP used to connect to RabbitMQ service can be also configured in web.config->appSettings->LocalRabbitIP

-### Xml Documentation
+### XML Documentation

 There are several simple comments in the code but every public method and property should be properly decorated
-with xml comments to document functionality.
+with XML comments to document functionality.

 ### API Versioning

-At some point the API will evolve and we will have to support more than one version at the same time.
+At some point, the API will evolve and we will have to support more than one version at the same time.
 This can be accomplished with various techniques, such as Accept Headers, Media Types or even directly in the Url.